-- (C) Are other types of non-conviction information available (perhaps inadvertently) to the public?
-Should they be? - (3) When should the information be shared? - (A) What considerations should be made to ensure the defendant a fair trial? - (i) Illinois Rules of Professional Conduct 3.6 and 3.8(d) [concerning trial publicity and prosecutors' responsibilities] as well as Illinois Supreme Court Rule 415(c), (d) [regulating custody and protection orders for discovery materials] might be informative here. - (ii) Issues concerning the accessibility of victim and witness information is are raised in Section V(A). - (b) Laws limiting public access to justice information Several state laws impact the public availability of justice information. - (1) How do the provisions of the Uniform Conviction Information Act (UCIA), the Criminal Identification Act, the Freedom of Information Act, State Records Act, the Local Records Act, and Rule 3.6 of the Illinois Rules of Professional Conduct interact? - (2) What other laws might impact the public availability of justice information? - (A) Genetic Information Privacy Act, 410 ILCS 513/1-45; - (B) Right to Privacy in the Workplace Act, 820 ILCS 55/1-20; - (C) Communications Consumer Privacy Act, 720 ILCS 110/1-3; - (D) Alcoholism & Other Drug Abuse/Dependency Act, 20 ILCS 301/30-5(bb)(3): - (E) Mental Health and Developmental Disabilities Confidentiality Act, 740 ILCS 110/10; - (F) Others? - (3) Is there a need for a uniform policy?
-Should the IIJIS Privacy Policy be it? - (c) Arrest blotters Traditionally, police departments maintain arrest blotters that are open to the public.
-However, the types of information contained in arrest blotters vary from department to department. - (1) Should police blotter information be made uniform in Illinois? - (A) Should the blotter carry a notation that persons are presumed innocent (in the spirit of Illinois Rules of Professional Conduct 3.6 (b)(6) and 3.8). - (d) Training justice practitioners Determining what justice information is accessible to the public and when is a complex task. - (1) Is there a need to educate criminal justice officials as to what information can and should be made available to the public? - (2) LEADS certification addresses some of these concerns, is it sufficient?
-Note also that not all justice practitioners are LEADS certified.

-- (e) Public accessibility of a compiled response The goal of the IIJIS initiative is to eliminate barriers to the sharing of justice information within the justice system.
+- (4) Subpoenas are ordinarily served upon registered agents.
+Who will be the integrated justice information system's registered agent? - (5) Several statutory amendments may be necessary to meet Illinois's needs with regard to integrated justice information systems. - (c) Laws limiting public access to justice information Several state laws impact the public availability of justice information. - (1) How do the provisions of the Uniform Conviction Information Act (UCIA), the Criminal Identification Act, the Freedom of Information Act, State Records Act, the Local Records Act, and Rule 3.6 of the Illinois Rules of Professional Conduct interact? - (2) What other laws might impact the public availability of justice information? - (A) Genetic Information Privacy Act, 410 ILCS 513/1-45; - (B) Right to Privacy in the Workplace Act, 820 ILCS 55/1-20; - (C) Communications Consumer Privacy Act, 720 ILCS 110/1-3; - (D) Alcoholism & Other Drug Abuse/Dependency Act, 20 ILCS 301/30-5(bb)(3); - (E) Mental Health and Developmental Disabilities Confidentiality Act, 740 ILCS 110/10; - (F) Others? - (3) Is there a need for a uniform policy?
+Should the IIJIS Privacy Policy be it? - (d) Arrest blotters Traditionally, police departments maintain arrest blotters that are open to the public.
+However, the types of information contained in arrest blotters vary from department to department. - (1) Should police blotter information be made uniform in Illinois? - (A) Should the blotter carry a notation that persons are presumed innocent (in the spirit of Illinois Rules of Professional Conduct 3.6 (b)(6) and 3.8)? - (e) Training justice practitioners Determining what justice information is accessible to the public and when is a complex task. - (1) Is there a need to educate criminal justice officials as to what information can and should be made available to the public? - (2) LEADS certification addresses some of these concerns; is it sufficient?
+Note also that not all justice practitioners are LEADS certified. - (f) Public accessibility of a compiled response The goal of the IIJIS initiative is to eliminate barriers to the sharing of justice information within the justice system.
 Ultimately, when an individual has contact with the justice system, all the information necessary to make a decision regarding his case will be made available to the official in the form of a compiled response.
-Presumably, it would be possible to strip any non-public information from that response and provide it to the public. - (1) Should IIJIS consider providing the public with a compiled response composed only of the publicly available justice information from multiple agencies? - (2) What issues are involved in making this recommendation? - (A) What information could lawfully be included in a publicly available compiled response?
+Presumably, it would be possible to strip any non-public information from that response and provide it to the public.

+- (1) Should IIJIS consider providing the public with a compiled response composed only of the publicly available justice information from multiple agencies? - (2) What issues are involved in making this recommendation? - (A) What information could lawfully be included in a publicly available compiled response?
 Is this even lawfully possible? - (B) Is there a legitimate need to provide this compiled information?
 Would it be helpful to members of the public? - (C) Would the release of compiled information be consistent with Illinois Rules of Professional Conduct 3.6 (b)(6)?